zendframework/zend-expressive/docs/book/v3/index.md

 Essentially, Expressive allows *you* to develop using the tools *you* prefer, and provides minimal structure and facilities to ease your development.

-Should I choose it over Zend\Mvc?
+Should I choose it over zend-mvc?
 That’s a good question.
 [Here’s what we recommend.](why-expressive.md)

 If you’re keen to get started, then [keep reading](getting-started/features.md)